-Our audit opinion is consistent with the Audit Completion Report we presented to The Audit Group.
+Our audit opinion is consistent with our additional report to The Audit Group.

 Use of the audit report

-This report is made solely to the

-Association's members as a body in

-accordance with Chapter 3 of Part 16 of

-the Companies Act 2006.
-Our audit work

-has been undertaken so that we might

-state to the Association's members

-those matters we are required to state

-to them in an auditor's report and for no

-other purpose.
-To the fullest extent

-permitted by law, we do not accept or

-assume responsibility to anyone other

-than the Association and the

-Association's members as a body for

-our audit work, for this report, or for the
+This report is made solely to the Association's members as a body in accordance with Chapter 3 of Part 16 of the Companies Act 2006.
+Our audit work has been undertaken so that we might state to the Association's members those matters we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Association and the Association's members as a body for our audit work, for this report, or for the opinions we have formed.